SandraRM9/ariel-9/SELF_CONTACT_PHYSICS_FIX.md

 **14 ms** used — lowest value that fully fixes it.
 Re-confirmed 0/40 on `centipede_3` (two seed batches) and 0/10 each on `gecko`, `centipede_4`, `centipede_5`.
-Regression check on the 9 bodies that already worked: fitness swung ±19-27% with no directional harm — normal CMA-ES run noise.
+Regression check on the 9 bodies that already worked: fitness swung ±19-27% with no directional harm: normal CMA-ES run noise.

 **Known tradeoff:** `solref` is geom-level, so MuJoCo's `solmix` averaging also softens floor↔robot contacts (5 ms → 9.5 ms).
 Still well above the 4 ms stability floor and no measured harm, but a `<pair>`-based override would be more surgical if that ever matters — not implemented here.

-## Does it actually work now? — neuroevolution sweep
+## Results after the fix

 CMA-ES controller evolution across all 13 `john_set` bodies, 4 seeds each, 300 generations, in `OlympicArena` (`__data__/claude_neuroevo_sweep.py`).
-Evolution actively searches for gaits — including ones that swing segments into flush self-contact — so this exercises the failure mode directly, rather than just sampling random controllers.

 **15,600 evals total, 0 explosions**, including on all 4 previously-exploding bodies.
 Fitness = forward displacement (m) over an 8 s rollout; "mean best"